fractalmandala/brhatNew/src/routes/dhiti/chinmayavedantacourse2.md

 #### Morning

 This morning we are going through Śrī Ādi Śaṅkarācāryā’s Vivekacūdāmaṇi, verse number 208 out of the 400+ ślokas of various chandas (meters) and topics.
 Many of us record the entire class, knowing that we may not grasp everything the first time.
-We take notes, and respond to questions from the acāryā as and when he cross-checks our understanding and even memory from previous texts that we have studied.
+We take notes, and respond to questions from the ācāryā as and when he cross-checks our understanding and even memory from previous texts that we have studied.

 After class, just after 9 am we are liberated to the Annakṣetra for breakfast.
 There is sābudānā kicadi today, being Somavāra (Monday).
 There is some simple tiffin breakfast item daily, and I consciously try to eat light so that I don’t feel sleepy afterwards.